polca/premise/docs/introduction.rst

    :align: center
    :alt: Comparison plot of mapped variables across IAM models

-The table and plot show how *premise* connects to IMAGE, REMIND, REMIND-EU, TIAM-UCL and GCAM (MESSAGE not shown here), focusing on energy generation, industry, and transport:
+The table and plot show how *premise* connects to IMAGE, REMIND, REMIND-EU, TIAM-UCL, GCAM, and MESSAGE, focusing on energy generation, industry, and transport:

-* REMIND and REMIND-EU have the broadest coverage, with strong mappings in electricity (21 variables), fuels (27 variables), and transport, especially passenger cars (30 variables) and road freight (20 variables).
+* TIAM-UCL has the largest coverage in this table (428 variables), with strong detail in steel (119), electricity (61), fuels (55), and road freight (90).
-* IMAGE offers extensive integration (509 variables), particularly in electricity (28 variables), fuels (38 variables), and industrial sectors like cement (5 variables) and steel (13 variables).
-However, two-wheelers are not covered by IMAGE.
+* IMAGE also offers broad integration (414 variables), with high counts in steel (117), fuels (56), electricity (51), and cement (45).
+Two-wheelers are not covered by IMAGE.
-* TIAM-UCL is highly detailed in electricity (36 variables), fuels (34 variables), and road freight (45 variables) but has lower coverage in cement and heat compared to REMIND and IMAGE.
+* REMIND and REMIND-EU have identical coverage (312 variables each), with particularly strong detail in passenger cars (60), fuels (49), and road freight (40).
-* GCAM provides moderate coverage across energy and industrial sectors but comparatively limited transport sector detail.
-Its strength lies less in technology-rich transport modeling and more in the integration of land, water, agriculture and energy, which is not fully reflected in this variable count but is central to its role in scenario analysis.
+* GCAM provides moderate coverage (254 variables), with strength in electricity (41), fuels (48), and cross-sector integration of land, water, agriculture, and energy.
+* MESSAGE includes 151 mapped variables and currently does not include transport-sector mappings.

 Sectoral observations:

-* Electricity and fuels remain the most consistently mapped sectors across all models.
+* Electricity and fuels remain among the most consistently mapped sectors across all models.
-* Transport sub-sectors (bus, passenger cars, rail, road, and sea freight) are well represented in REMIND(-EU) and TIAM-UCL, with IMAGE covering all except two-wheelers.
+* Transport sub-sectors (bus, passenger cars, rail, road, and sea freight) are well represented in REMIND(-EU), TIAM-UCL, and GCAM, with IMAGE covering all except two-wheelers.
 * MESSAGE scenarios currently do not have transport-sector mappings in *premise*.
-* Industrial sectors, particularly steel and cement, are better represented in IMAGE and REMIND(-EU) than in TIAM-UCL.
+* Industrial sectors are strongly represented in IMAGE and TIAM-UCL, especially for steel and cement.

 **IMAGE**

 *Strengths:*

-* Strong coverage of electricity (28 variables) and fuels (38 variables).
+* Strong coverage of electricity (51 variables) and fuels (56 variables).
-* Detailed industrial sectors, especially cement (5) and steel (13).
+* Detailed industrial sectors, especially cement (45) and steel (117).
 * Broad mapping across transport sub-sectors, except for two-wheelers.

 *Limitation:*